conan-io/docs/reference/conanfile/methods/package_id.rst

-If you need to implement custom behaviors in your recipes but also need this logic, it must be explicitly declared, for example something like this:
+If you need to implement custom behaviors in your recipes but also need this logic, it must be explicitly declared, for example, something like this:

 .. code-block:: python